zephyrproject-rtos/zephyr/samples/boards/esp32/wifi_station/README.rst

 Sample console interaction
 ==========================

-If the :kconfig:`CONFIG_NET_SHELL` option is set, network shell functions can be used to check internet connection.
+If the :kconfig:option:`CONFIG_NET_SHELL` option is set, network shell functions can be used to check internet connection.

 .. code-block:: console